IQSS/dataverse/doc/sphinx-guides/source/installation/administration.rst

 Maintenance
 ----------

-When you have scheduled down time for your production servers, we have a `static maintenance page template <../_static/installation/files/etc/maintenance/maintenance.xhtml>`_ that we've provided for your convenience.
+When you have scheduled down time for your production servers, we provide a `sample maintenance page <../_static/installation/files/etc/maintenance/maintenance.xhtml>`_ (right-click and select "Save File As" to download).

+The maintenance page is intended to be a static page served by Apache to provide users with a nicer, more informative experience when the site is unavailable.

 User Administration
 -------------------